1

 Your Brain is Not Your Friend

 People love to say “just make better choices.”
-These people are idiots.
+These people are mistaken.

-Your conscious mind - the part reading this - controls maybe 5% of your decisions.
+Your conscious mind - the part reading this - controls maybe 5% of your decisions146.
 The other 95% is your ancient lizard brain running software older than agriculture.

 You can’t “choose” to not crave sugar any more than you can “choose” to not feel pain when stabbed.
 These systems run deeper than consciousness.